EventSaucePHP/EventSauce/docs/docs/lifecycle.md

 }
 ```

-Whenever you record an events the `recordThat` ensures it's immediately
+Whenever you record an event the `recordThat` ensures it's immediately
 applied.
 This ensures the aggregate root is ready for the next interaction
 without needing to re-retrieve it from the aggregate root repository.